-Professor, Special Education Program
+Professor, Special Education and Associate Dean

 Cihak brings 20 years of experience in teacher education in the area of special education as both a teacher and teacher trainer.
 He has taught students with high- and low-incidence disabilities at the elementary, middle, and high school levels.
 He has published over 40 data-based research studies, chapters, monographs, and manuals focused on remedying classroom-based problems associated with academic and social/behavioral problems of individuals with severe disabilities and autism resulting in greater competency, community access, and acceptance.
 His research interests include the use of effective instructional and behavioral strategies, specifically video technologies for improving educational, functional, and social/communicative outcomes for students in classroom and community settings.